JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
-    2. Open: all Ds using a given Template
+    - Open: all Ds using a given Template
-    4. Easy way to compare data: graph shows revenue per month for this year.
-What was figure for March last year, or compare all to last year ...
-NB
-    5. Also, easy way to jump to previous period:  loaded at start with data ??
-    6. Startup D: should this be settable as a pref, or should we always display the Landing page?
+    - Startup D: should this be settable as a pref, or should we always display the Landing page?
-    7 .Show Grid - currently a .png -> how to make this dynamic ?
+    - Show Grid - currently a .png -> how to make this dynamic ?
     8 .Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked like at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
 Also, do we discard all undo actions when a snapshot is taken, or not.
 Think clearly about it.
       Important: NO undo on forms, ie Comments.
 Must be done through Add/Edit/Delete buttons and logic on form.